Rebranding @ Babbel - Redesign Phase 2

 3 - Preparation of assets and designing for fallbacks

-Because it was necessary to deliver a rebranded experience fast, many aspects of content migration remained pending.
-Some languages didn't have lessons organized in units or didn't have pictures attributed to it, and some languages had very legacy content we couldn't easily fetch into the rebranded API.
-Therefore, I had to specify design solutions for these cases such as having fallback pictures and silhouettes, treating non-unitized content as unitized content in the client-side, and statically applying a fallback color to every lesson.
+Because it was necessary to deliver the rebranding fast, many aspects of content migration remained pending.
+For example, some languages didn't have lessons organized in units or didn't have pictures attributed to it.
+Therefore, I had to propose design solutions for these cases such as having: fallback pictures and silhouettes, treating non-unitized content as unitized content in the client-side, and statically applying a fallback color to every lesson.

 4 - Creation of specs and testing, agreement on handover

-Once the general concept was solidified, I detailed the scenarios and variations the interface needed to handle.
-During this phase, I collaborated closely with the developers to provide comprehensive specifications for their work.
+Once the general concept was solidified, I detailed the scenarios and variations of the interface.
+During this phase, I collaborated closely with the developers to provide comprehensive specs for their work.

-We determined that the most effective way to communicate the various cases was by creating a central board, supplemented by several sub-boards focusing on specific aspects.
+The choice was creating a central board, supplemented by several sub-boards focusing on specific aspects.
 The following image illustrates this structure and is followed by condensed examples of the relevant variations.

 I also prepared a comprehensive board for documenting all of the visual changes to be made on the components, along with design guides.